jennaswa/MDAnalysis.github.io/_posts/2024-05-03-gsoc-outreachy-students.md

 Streaming trajectory data directly from cloud storage will allow researchers to share their trajectories more easily than ever before, however, rewriting existing trajectory file readers for cloud-streaming would be a slow and complex process. [zarrtraj](https://github.com/Becksteinlab/zarrtraj), a trajectory file format based on [Zarr](https://zarr.readthedocs.io/en/stable/) storage, presents an alternative which natively supports AWS S3, Google Cloud Buckets, and Azure Blob Storage in addition to reading from a local directory without much added complexity.
 Lawson's GSoC 2024 project will be to continue enhancing the ease-of-use, robustness, and efficiency of this format.

-Lawson is a computer science student at ASU graduating in December 2024.
+Lawson is a computer science student at Arizona State University (ASU) graduating in December 2024.
 You can find Lawson on GitHub as [@ljwoods2](https://github.com/ljwoods2) and on [LinkedIn](https://www.linkedin.com/in/lawson-woods/).
 To see updates on the `zarrtraj` project as well as his other projects you can check out [his blog](https://ljwoods2.github.io/).

 ## Valerij Talagayev: [2D Visualization for Small Molecules](https://summerofcode.withgoogle.com/programs/2024/projects/sfy3kuqc)